AndrewMobbs/llama-swap-distroless/README.md

 ## To use:
 `podman pull ghcr.io/andrewmobbs/llama-swap-distroless:latest`

+As a distroless container, there is *no shell* in the container.
+The only binaries in the container are `llama-swap` and `llama-server` and the supporting libraries.

 The container assumes that the [llama-swap config](https://github.com/mostlygeek/llama-swap?tab=readme-ov-file#configyaml) is in `/etc/llama-swap/config.yaml`.
 This can either be copied into the container image before use or mapped in as volumes.
 The llama-cpp server binary is `/usr/bin/llama-server`.